FAIRmat-NFDI/pynxtools/paper/paper.md

 - Data Converter: The __DataConverter__ as described above is also available in NOMAD.
 Hence, NOMAD users can directly convert their experimental data to NeXus using NOMAD's graphical interface.
 Aside from the capabilities already described, the internal __DataConverter__ class also handles NOMAD's electronic lab notebooks (ELNs) and converts these such that the manually inputted data can be converted to NeXus as well.

-- Parser: The NOMAD parser module in pynxtools (__NexusParser__) reads NeXus HDF5 files and uses the structured data instances from these files, based on the NeXus data definitions, to populate the NOMAD __Metainfo__ model with __Metainfo__ object instances as defined by the pynxtools schema package.
+- Parser: The NOMAD parser module in pynxtools (__NexusParser__) reads NeXus HDF5 files and uses the structured data instances from these files to populate the NOMAD __Metainfo__ model with __Metainfo__ object instances as defined by the pynxtools schema package.
 This step enables ingestion of NeXus data directly into the NOMAD __Metainfo__ model.

 - Normalization: Parsed data is post-processed using NOMAD’s normalization pipeline.
 This includes automatic handling of units (via pint), linking references across sections (including sample and instrument identifiers defined elsewhere in NOMAD), and populating derived quantities needed for advanced search and visualization.